335 Education Building

 Madison, WI, 53703

-Simon is an assistant professor in the Department of Counseling Psychology and faculty at the Center for Healthy Minds.
+Simon is an associate professor in the Department of Counseling Psychology and faculty at the Center for Healthy Minds.
 Simon uses tools drawn from psychotherapy research to better understand the therapeutic processes and outcomes of mindfulness and meditation-based interventions.
 He has collaborated on several randomized trials of contemplative interventions with Center staff and has conducted systematic reviews and meta-analyses of mindfulness-based interventions.
+He is currently completing a 5-year NIH-funded K23 award focused on the delivery of meditation training through mobile technology.

 Simon is also interested in therapist characteristics that relate to patient outcomes in psychotherapy, including interpersonal skills and empathy.
 Simon has trained clinically in the Veterans Affairs (VA) hospital system and also conducts research on military veteran mental health.
-Simon's work has been supported with funding through the Mind & Life Institute and the American Psychological Association's Society for the Advancement of Psychotherapy (Division 29).
+Simon's work has been supported with funding through the Mind & Life Institute, the American Psychological Association's Society for the Advancement of Psychotherapy (Division 29), NIH, the Chan-Zuckerberg Initiative, and the Hope for Depression Research Foundation.

 Awards

-2010 University Fellowship, University of Wisconsin–Madison; Varela Award from Mind & Life (December 2015); Barnett Psychotherapy Research Award from APA Division 29 (August 2015); Howard Award from Society for Psychotherapy Research (June 2015)
+2010 University Fellowship, University of Wisconsin–Madison; Varela Award from Mind & Life (2015); Barnett Psychotherapy Research Award from APA Division 29 (2015); Howard Award from Society for Psychotherapy Research (2015); Canter Education and Training Award from APA Division 29 (2016).

 Publications